-The National Pork Producers Council (NPPC) has elected new officers and members to its board of directors.
-The election came at the National Pork Industry Forum – held in Denver March 1-3.
+The National Pork Producers Council Friday elected new officers and members to its board of directors at its annual business meeting – the National Pork Industry Forum – held in San Antonio, Texas, March 5-7.

 Elected as president of the organization was Dr. Ron Prestage.
 A pork producer from Camden, S.C., Prestage is part of the family-owned Prestage Farms, which includes hogs, turkeys, cattle and cropland for hay.
 He’s primarily responsible for the sows and turkeys on the farms in South Carolina and a swine operation in Mississippi.

 Elected as president-elect was John Weber, a pork producer from Dysart, Iowa.
 In addition to raising hogs for Cargill Inc., he manages with his son Valley Lane Farms Inc., a grain and livestock operation.

 Ken Maschhoff, a pork producer from Carlyle, Ill., was picked as vice president.
 Maschhoff is chairman of Maschhoff Family Foods and co-owner and chairman of The Maschhoffs, the third-largest pork producer in the United States.